ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/removing-user-from-restricted-users-portal-after-spam.md

 If a user continuously sends emails that are classified as spam from Office 365, they will be restricted from sending email, but will still be able to receive it.
 The user will be listed in the service as a bad outbound sender and will receive a Non-Delivery Report (NDR) that states:

-- Your message couldn't be delivered because you weren't recognized as a valid sender.
-The most common reason for this is that your email address is suspected of sending spam and it's no longer allowed to send email.
-Contact your email admin for assistance.
-Remote Server returned '550 5.1.8 Access denied, bad outbound sender'
+> "Your message couldn't be delivered because you weren't recognized as a valid sender.
+The most common reason for this is that
+> your email address is suspected of sending spam and it's no longer allowed to send email.
+Contact  your email admin for
+> assistance.
+Remote Server returned '550 5.1.8 Access denied, bad outbound sender."

 ## What do you need to know before you begin?
 <a name="sectionSection0"> </a>